 If you have any questions, email us at NJRGGI@dep.nj.gov.

 The NJ Department of Agriculture has issued a quarantine for Mercer, Warren and Hunterdon counties to prevent the spread of the Spotted Lanternfly.
 Under the quarantine, households and businesses that transport certain outdoor articles must obtain and fill out a checklist before moving any of the listed items.
 In addition to the checklist, businesses that routinely travel in and out of the quarantined counties have training requirements with which they must comply.
 Some of the items on the list are:

 - trees, shrubs, plants

 A copy of the full press release, including contact information at the NJ Department of Agriculture for questions, is available at: here.

 The William J. Porter Arboriculture Scholarship

-The New Jersey Shade Tree Federation is pleased to announce the offer of a scholarship to two recipients who meet the specified criteria.
-Read more...
+To encourage studies and careers in Arboriculture and Urban Forestry, the New Jersey Shade Tree Federation is pleased to announce the offer of a scholarship to two recipients who meet the specified criteria.
+Download the details here.